 Our customer satisfaction is measured by the Net Promoter Score (NPS) on a yearly basis.
-For 2021, ADVA's NPS was 48%.
-This result underlines the company's focus and its commitment to continuous improvement of customer satisfaction.
+For 2022, ADVA's NPS was 41%.
+A NPS above 30% is commonly regarded as good.
+However, our goal is continuous improvement of our customer satisfaction.
+Therefore, we strive to achieve a NPS of 50% in the future again.

-In 2021, we conducted 58 interviews and more than 1000 ratings in eight categories, and around 1500 specific comments.
+In 2022, we conducted 49 interviews and more than 1000 ratings in eight categories, and around 1500 specific comments.
 Per category, one to five questions with answers potentially scaling from 1 to 10 were asked.
 We asked for aspects that add the most value for our customers, and for the most important things that we should improve.